Wake Family Law

 separation and divorce in North Carolina

-Below is an overview of the Separation and Divorce process to help you understand what to expect.
-When you’re ready to consult with an attorney, we hope you’ll consider the North Carolina divorce attorneys at Wake Family Law Group.
+Below is an overview of the separation and divorce process in North Carolina to help you understand what to expect.
+When you’re ready to speak with an attorney and take the first steps, we hope you’ll consider the North Carolina divorce attorneys at Wake Family Law Group.

 The Process of Separating